dstackai/dstack/docs/docs/concepts/tasks.md

 </div>

-By default, `dstack` uses its own Docker images to run dev environments, which are pre-configured with Python, Conda, and essential CUDA drivers.
+The YAML file allows you to specify your own Docker image, environment variables, resource requirements, etc.

-!!! info "Configuration options"
+If image is not specified, `dstack` uses its own (pre-configured with Python, Conda, and essential CUDA drivers).

-    Configuration file allows you to specify a custom Docker image, ports, environment variables, and many other options.
-For more details, refer to the [Reference](../reference/dstack.yml.md#task).
+For more details on the file syntax, refer to [`.dstack.yml`](../reference/dstack.yml.md).

 ### Run the configuration

-To run a configuration, use the `dstack run` command followed by the working directory path, configuration file path, and any other options (e.g., for requesting hardware resources).
+To run a configuration, use the [`dstack run`](../reference/cli/index.md#dstack-run) command followed by the working directory path, configuration file path, and other options.

 <div class="termy">